06/02/2021 - Geocaches at Central, Byers, Park Hill, Smiley, and Valdez are being refurbished. Check back for updates!

 Geocaching is a real-world treasure hunting game using GPS-enabled devices such as a smart phone.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 See Geocaching 101 for all the information you need to get started!

 Find all Denver Public Library Geocaches and Win a Geocoin!

 - Print the Denver Public Library Geocache Passport or pick one up at any Denver Public Library location.

 - Register for a free membership at geocaching.com

 - See the complete list of all Denver Public Library Series GeoTrail.

 - The first participants to complete the series will get a limited edition Denver Public Library Geocoin.
-(50 coins remain as of March 2020.)
+(Coins remain as of June 2021.)